 Improving generic access with set timelines for priority review.
-Under this section, FDA would be required to prioritize the review of certain generic applications within eight months (240 days), including for: (1) a drug where there are not more than three approved drug products; or (2) a drug that is on the drug shortage list.
+Under this section, FDA would be required to prioritize the review of certain generic applications within eight months (240 days), including for: (1) a drug for where there are not more than three approved competitors; or (2) a drug that is on the drug shortage list.
 Applicants would be required to submit complete, accurate information regarding facilities involved in manufacturing processes and testing 60 days prior.
 Under this section, the Secretary could allow for the inspection or re-inspection of a manufacturing facility to be expedited.
-Finally, FDA would be required to provide generic applicants with status updates, including when an application is awaiting final regulatory action.
+Finally, FDA would be required to provide generic applicants with status updates, including when an application is awaiting final regulatory action, and publish a list of all drugs approved for which all patents and exclusivity have expired.